 There are some memories from our childhood that linger faded and fragmented in our subconscious.
 One such memory of mine is the one-time broadcast of the film The Lathe of Heaven that aired nationally on PBS stations Wednesday, January 9, 1980, featuring Bruce Davison as the protagonist George Orr, Kevin Conway as the antagonist Dr. William Haber, and Margaret Avery as Orr’s lawyer and love interest Heather LeLache.
-The film is presented below at the end of this article.
+The film is available above from the Aeolus 13 Umbra YouTube channel.

 In 1980 I was fifteen years old, and I admit the material was above my head at the time; however, the imagery of the film and basic concept — that we create our own realities — remained with me a long time after I forgot the title of film.
 It was within the folds of a sci-fi film catalog that I rediscovered it, and a lost part of my youth.

 As opposed to today’s special effects driven sci-fi, The Lathe of Heaven is representative of pre-Star Wars sci-fi that was more intellectual and contemplative in nature.
 It blends social commentary and philosophy built on an basic conflict of characters with opposing outlooks on life.

 The novel was released in the early 1970s when a whole generation of young people embraced the alternate outlook on life Eastern philosophies provided.
 Indeed, the image of a long-haired hippie sitting in the lotus position and chanting ancient Asian proverbs became so common in our culture it has since become a stereotype.

 The title of the novel is taken from a mistranslated passage attributed to Chuang Tzu (Zhuangzi), a Chinese philosopher circa the fourth century BCE, from Book XXIII, paragraph 7.
 It appears in Chapter 3 of the novel as an epigraph: